flintlang/flint/docs/language_guide.md

 ### Casting to and from Solidity types

-Since the types of external contract function parameters and return values are specified using [Solidity types], values must be converted before they are used for an external call.
+Since the types of external contract function parameters and return values are specified using [Solidity types](#solidity-types), values must be converted before they are used for an external call.
 This is facilitated using the type casting expression.

 Example: